ampproject/amphtml/extensions/amp-ad-network-doubleclick-impl/single-page-ad.md

 ## Adding a Single Page Ad to Your Story

-Single page ads are similar to regular DoubleClick ads, but must be tagged as script elements within an `<amp-story-auto-ads>` element as follows:
+Single page ads are similar to regular Google Ad Manager ads, but must be tagged as script elements within an `<amp-story-auto-ads>` element as follows:

 ```html
 <amp-story-auto-ads>